-- Breathalyzers test only for alcohol, so they will not show if the person is high as opposed to drunk.
-But note that if the cop suspects the driver is high, the cop can get a warrant and force the driver to take a blood test anyway.
+- breathalyzers test only for alcohol, so they will not show if the person is high as opposed to drunk.
+But note that if the cop suspects the driver is high, the cop can get a warrant and force the driver to take a blood test.

-- Breathalyzers can give false positives for DUI due to such medical conditions as rising acid reflux, GERD, or heartburn.
+- breathalyzers can give false positives for DUI (for example, due to such medical conditions as rising acid reflux, GERD, or heartburn).

-- Currently it takes several weeks for blood results to come back, so drivers who choose blood tests can hold on to their driver’s licenses in the meantime.
-If people test positive for DUI after a breath test, the police take away their licenses immediately.
+- currently, it takes several weeks for blood results to come back, so drivers who choose blood tests can hold on to their driver’s licenses in the meantime.
+If people test positive for DUI after a breath test, police immediately take away their licenses.1

 - blood tests are typically more accurate.
 So drivers who know they have no drugs or alcohol in their system may want to consider the blood test.

 The disadvantages of a blood test are as follows: